 1. Don't allow smoking cigarettes inside your home.

-This rule must not be compromised especially with children around because second hand smoke is a strong contributing factor to the development of asthma and other ear and respiratory infections in children.
+This rule must not be compromised, especially with children around, because second-hand smoke is a strong contributing factor to the development of asthma and other ear and respiratory infections in children.

 2. Dust and clean your home regularly.

-When dust accummulates in the home, so do chemicals and allergens.
+When dust accumulates in the home, so do chemicals and allergens.
 Sweep or use a vacuum cleaner to get rid of dust on the floor and carpets at least two times a week.
-Choose a vacuum cleaner with hepa filter to make sure that the dust doesn't get blown back from the exhaust and don't forget to wash the filter.
+Choose a vacuum cleaner with a hepa filter to make sure that the dust doesn't get blown back from the exhaust and don't forget to wash the filter.
 Mop the floor with plain water afterward to pick up the dust left behind by the vacuum or broom.